mdvanes/7sgraph/README.md

 ## TODO

-* when the schema is stable: script to convert JSON to addMutation CURL statements to be able to bulk update
+- add Material UI slider for time selection (see GraphQuery)
-* Try out Geo tab in Ratel
+- show details on node click
-* add Material UI slider for time selection (see GraphQuery)
+- fix "book selector" alignment & start view should be centered on initial node: replace react-d3-graph by https://github.com/vasturiano/react-force-graph ?
-* filter/query by story/date/geo
+- fix SSL on ACI and use HSTS https://stackoverflow.com/questions/60958057/how-to-add-ssl-to-azure-container-instance-app
-* fix should this not for tail too? in convertPersonsToGraphData
+- Try out Geo tab in Ratel
-* filter by story does not seem to work well, still returns all nodes that have a story even though Story.title is filtered correctly
+- filter/query by story/date/geo
-* show details on node (right) click
+- fix should this not for tail too? in convertPersonsToGraphData
-* start view should be centered on initial node: replace react-d3-graph by https://github.com/vasturiano/react-force-graph ?
+- filter by story does not seem to work well, still returns all nodes that have a story even though Story.title is filtered correctly
-* add interests: e.g. Botany, Singing, Modelling
+- add interests: e.g. Botany, Singing, Modelling
-* implement removing/hiding nodes
+- implement removing/hiding nodes

 ## Set up the backend